descope/node-sdk/README.md

 ### Manage Tenants

-You can create, update, delete or load tenants:
+You can create, update, delete or load tenants, as well as read and update tenant settings:

 ```typescript
 // The self provisioning domains or optional.
 If given they'll be used to associate